minprog/prog-project/info/10 Syllabus.md

 Daan van den Berg
 Jaap van Bergeijk
 Hella Haanstra
-Jasper Linmans
 Julian Jansen
-Gracia Redder
-Wouter Vrielink

 Please send your e-mails to <help@mprog.nl>, but more importantly, ask questions during daily meetings!

 ## Deliverables

+hoi julian fix dit ff

 In this course, you will create a single software project, based on the platform knowledge you acquired in previous courses.
 You will deliver this project by way of milestones:

 - proposal (day 1)
 - design document (day 3)
 - prototype (day 5)

-- incomplete alpha version (day 10)
+- incomplete alpha version (friday)
 - complete beta version (day 15)
 - final version and report (day 19)
 - product demonstration (day 20)